 Vatican Museums and the Sistine Chapel

-The beauty and the frescoes that we contemplate here introduce us into the world of Revelation (St. John Paul II)
+The beauty and the frescoes that we contemplate here introduce us to the world of Revelation (St. John Paul II)

-The Vatican Museums are considered among the most important in the world and their visit is essential and indispensable for anyone who comes to Rome.
-Here the Popes have, over time, collected and preserved some of the greatest masterpieces of all time and the most valuable witnesses of the past.
-They first put at the disposal of culture and public the art collections of their palaces.
-The Sistine Chapel is “a priceless cultural and universal heritage.
+The Vatican Museums are among the most important museums in the world.
+A visit to Rome would not be complete without visiting the Vatican Museums.
+The Popes of the past few centuries have collected and preserved some of the greatest masterpieces of art and some of the most valuable artifacts of past history.
+They wanted their own palaces with their personal art collections to be made available to the public.
+As stated by St. John Paul II, the Sistine Chapel is “a priceless cultural and universal heritage.
 This is confirmed by the countless pilgrims from every nation in the world who come to admire the work of the supreme masters and to recognize in this Chapel a sort of wonderful synthesis of painting.[…] from the Sistine Chapel Christ expresses in himself the whole mystery of the visibility of the Invisible.[…] It is difficult however, not to recognize in the visible and humanized Creator, God clad in infinite majesty.
 Indeed, as far as the image with its intrinsic limits permits, everything which could be expressed has been expressed here.
-The majesty of the Creator, like that of the Judge, speaks of divine grandeur: a moving and univocal word just as, in a different way, the Pietà in St Peter's Basilica” (St. John Paul II).
+The majesty of the Creator, like that of the Judge, speaks of divine grandeur: a moving and unique word just as, in a different way, the Pietà in St Peter's Basilica and the Moses in the Basilica of St Peter in Chains are unique” (St. John Paul II).

-The first public museum in the world, was founded by Pope Sixtus IV (1471-1484) who decides to give to the Roman people his collection of classical sculptures and opens the first museum in the capitol building in the world.
-He himself, by implementing a project of Nicholas V (1447-1455), founded the Vatican Library - second public library in Europe, after that of San Marco in Florence.
-His nephew Julius II (1503-1513) follows the example giving the Holy See the ancient marbles of his property that were on display in the sculpture garden - garden today octagon - nucleo future pontifical museums and galleries.
-Over the years, these collections will be expanded thanks to renewed interest in the Greco-Roman civilization in the Renaissance.
-The collections will be enriched more and more thanks to a new Christian humanism exalted by Raphael frescoes in the Stanza della Signatura - study of Julius II.
-Museums were in this embryonic state until the eighteenth century, when the pages of Winckelmann and the Abbot Lanzi born archeology and history of 'art (the first was superintendent of Antiquities of Rome - the latter wrote the "History of Painting of Italy" between 1795 and 1796).
-In those years, he was born in the Vatican Museum Pio Clementino, before the behest of Clement XIV and Pius VI.
-Since that time always new collections were added going to cover a vast span of history and art from ancient Egypt to the present day.
+The first public museum in the world was founded by Pope Sixtus IV (1471-1484) who decided to open up his collection of classical sculptures to the Roman population and to the general public.
+Implementing a project of Pope Nicholas V (1447-1455), he founded the Vatican Library, which was the second public library in Europe, after that of San Marco in Florence.
+His nephew Pope Julius II (1503-1513) followed his example, donating his collection of ancient marble statues to the Holy See where they were put on display in the Octagonal Courtyard, which was the starting point of what would become the Vatican Museums.
+Over the years, these collections were expanded thanks to renewed interest in the Greco-Roman civilization during the Renaissance.
+Raphael enriched the collections with frescoes in the Stanza della Signatura, the private study of Pope Julius II, which gave witness to a new Christian humanism.
+The Museums stayed in this embryonic state until the eighteenth century, when the writings of Johann Joachim Winckelmann (superintendent of the Antiquities of Rome) and of Luigi Lanzi (who wrote the "History of Painting in Italy" 1795-1796) inspired the birth of the academic disciplines of archeology and of the history of art.
+It was at this time that the Pio-Clementino Museum was established at the behest of Popes Clement XIV and Pius VI, and ever since then new collections were added which span various eras in history and various cultures around the world, from ancient Egypt to the present day.